denten-books/plain-text/0-chapter.md

 us---readers and writers---accumulate an ethical debt, owed to ourselves and to the world.

-It is one thing, for example, to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment appear in print behind paywalls inaccessible to most reading publics.
+For example, it is one thing to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment appear in print behind paywalls inaccessible to most global reading publics.
 Similarly, a theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), enacts a material division of labor between editors,